Marrryy/react-postr/README.md

 This is an social media application that can post a text information to internet anonymously and let the community engage that post, we will call it Postr
-The app have 3 screens:
+The app have 2 screens:
-1. Timeline or newsfeed screen
+1. Timeline or newsfeed with Reply to a post screen
 2. Create a new post screen
-3. Reply to a post screen
+3. Language screen

 The app have following abilities:
 1. Every user will have unique and random handler (username)